WinzarH/LikertMakeR/README.md

   1. "Reproducing" or "Reverse-engineering" rating-scale data for further analysis and visualisation when only summary statistics have been reported,

   2. Teaching.
+Create data with known properties without the need to find or gather original data.

-Helping researchers and students to better understand the relationships among scale properties, sample size, number of items, _etc._ ...
+  3. Helping researchers and students to better understand the relationships among scale properties, sample size, number of items, _etc._ ...

-  3. checking the feasibility of scale moments with given scale and correlation properties.
+  4. checking the feasibility of scale moments with given scale and correlation properties.